 Prepare with safety in mind, and you'll soon be sailing into Jekyll Harbor Marina, eager to start your Jekyll Island Family Adventure.

 Don't have a boat?
 You can still travel the Intra-coastal Waterway via small cruise ship.

-American Cruise Lines is a leader in small-ship cruising, and offers the Historic Antebellum South Cruise This scenic cruise visits ports-of-call in Charleston and Beaumont, S.C., Hilton Head and Daufuskie Islands, S.C., Savannah, Ga., St. Simons and Jekyll Island Ga, and Amelia Island, Fl.
+American Cruise Lines is a leader in small-ship cruising, and offers the Historic South and Golden Isles Cruise.
+This scenic cruise visits ports-of-call in Charleston and Beaufort, S.C., Hilton Head, S.C., Savannah and Sapelo Island, Ga., St. Simons and Jekyll Island Ga, and Amelia Island, Fl.